 Cindy Goodfellow is an Administrative Manager for The Aerolease Group which constructed and manages various aviation related properties at both the Van Nuys and Long Beach Airports.

 Goodfellow has over 31 years of experience in commercial office, warehouse and aviation property management, marketing, administration and executive suites management.
 Goodfellow began her career as the Leasing Manager for Attorneys Office Management, Inc., from 1972 – 1985, which specializes in leasing office space.
 Since joining the Aerolease Group in 1989, she has overseen the leasing of executive suites and airport properties for the various companies in her role as Administrative Manager.

 Her personal community activities have included various board and committee positions with the Mid-Valley Chamber of Commerce, serving on the Boards of the Work Training Programs for the developmentally disabled, 23rd Street Station for Domestic Violence, a past Board Member of the Van Nuys Airport Association and currently serves as the Vice President of the Eddie Nash Foundation, which is known for its work with foster children.

 Cindy Goodfellow is a mother of two and a resident of Huntington Beach, California.

-Harold Lee (appointed to the CAC in February 2001 by Councilmember Greig Smith)
+Harold Lee (appointed to the CAC in February 2001, representing Councilmember Mitch Englander)